-Parameter Default value Maximum number of statements to collect actual execution plans for 500 Note: Increasing this parameter influences resource consumption and run time.
+Parameter Default value actual execution plans for 500 Note: Increasing this parameter influences resource consumption and run time.

 About the Oracle Applications Load Data process parameters

 The following table describes the configurable process parameter and default value in the Oracle Applications Load Data process.